Audition Songs for Bloody Bloody Andrew Jackson

-If you’re looking for audition songs for Bloody Bloody Andrew Jackson, it’s best to choose a high-energy rock song from either musical theatre or non-theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Bloody Bloody Andrew Jackson, it’s fitting to choose a rock song from musical theatre or non-musical theatre repertoire that aligns with the show’s tone and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Bloody Bloody Andrew Jackson premiered in 2008, the audition songs below are drawn from musicals between the 1990s and 2010s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.